gbaier/despeckCL/README.md

 A C++ library for InSAR denoising images using OpenCL with Python bindings.
 The code is developed and tested on an Intel HD4000 and a NVIDIA Tesla K40.
-To get started have a look at the examples directory, build the sphinx documentation or checkout despeckcl.h.
+To get started have a look at the examples directory, have a look at the <a href="https://gbaier.github.io/despeckCL/">sphinx documentation</a> or checkout despeckcl.h.
 If you have any comments, questions or suggestions just write me an email.

 Implemented Filters